tommai78101/PokemonWalking/README.md

 * There may be issues with the tiles-to-tiles interaction, causing unwanted bugs.
 * There may be hidden issues I haven't seen/know of yet.
 * All items will exit out of inventory.
+* I may not have enough time to put time and effort on this project.

 ===